Alia5/GlosSI/Readme.md

   A: Another limitation that most likely won't be fixed, even if Steam would take a screenshot, you'd most likely get just a blank image

+* **Q: GloSC overlay causes the screen to be black**

+  A: If running on mobile, open up Nvidia control panel (right click your Desktop and select it).
+Manage 3D-settings and have it auto select your graphics processor, if not then maybe try adding an exclusive fix for Steam on program settings tab.

 ```
 ```